HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

    docker-compose exec web python manage.py migrate
    ```

-   *Explanation:* This command applies migrations to the PostgreSQL database, setting up the necessary tables and schema.
+   *✨ Explanation:* This command applies migrations to the PostgreSQL database, setting up the necessary tables and schema.

 2. **Create a New Superuser:**